nebulab/playbook/people-ops/time-off-and-overtime.html.md

 ## Sick leave

 We support you in the unfortunate case of sick leave.
-We pay for sick days a different percentage of the daily pay, depending on the event number from the year beginning and the number of days.
+We pay a different percentage of the daily pay for sick days, depending on the event number from the year beginning and the number of days.
 Rates are shown in this table:

 | % Pay | Days 1-3 | Days 4-20 | Days 21+ |